YongLiuLab/R2SN_construction/README.md

 ## Acknowledgement
 Author: ***Fan Yang (2669742207@qq.com),Kun Zhao (kunzhao@buaa.edu.cn)***

+Any questions, pls do not hesitate to contact kunzhao@buaa.edu.cn

 The registeration section is based on ANTs toolkit.
 ## Source
 If you used R2SN_code, please refer this orignal paper.